 Physical Therapy vs. Opioid Pain Killers

 It’s no secret that there is a problem in the state of Tennessee with opioid drug abuse.
 Though the problem will vary from county to county, Tennessee hospital charges for opioid drug poisoning have risen 600% since 2001!
 It’s not only Tennessee that has the problem.
-Nationwide, the abuse of opiate medications has reached levels that are unprecedented.
-Since 1999, more than 165,000 people have died from opioid pain medication related overdose.
+Nationwide, the abuse of opiate medications has reached unprecedented levels.
+Since 1999, more than 165,000 people have died from opioid pain medication-related overdose.
 In 2014, more people died of overdose than any previous year.
-Shockingly, in 2012, health care providers wrote 259 million prescriptions for opiate pain medication.
-That’s enough for every American adult to have their own bottle of pills. (source: APTA)
+Shockingly, in 2012, healthcare providers wrote 259 million prescriptions for opiate pain medication.
+That’s enough for every American adult to have a bottle of pills. (source: APTA)

 It is reported by the Centers for Disease Control and Prevention (CDC) that as many as 1 in 4 people who receive a prescription for opioids long-term for non-cancer pain will struggle with addiction.
-In fact, as you read this, you are probably able to think of someone you know who is struggling.
+As you read this, you are probably able to think of someone you know who is struggling.
 So what is the answer?
 How can we avoid becoming addicted to pain medications?
 The answer is shockingly simple.
-Avoid taking them in the first place, if at all possible, and choose physical therapy (PT).
+Avoid taking them in the first place, if possible, and choose physical therapy (PT).

 A chart, available for download from the American Physical Therapy Association (APTA) compares choosing physical therapy to choosing opioid pain medication for pain relief.
 (See below)